-The Grand Challenge Scholars Program is the Ira A. Fulton Schools of Engineering’s Academy for high achieving students.
-The Grand Challenge Scholars Program is a national program recognized through the National Academy of Engineering.
-The Grand Challenge Scholars Program was founded at Arizona State University in 2011 and contains over 250 undergraduate students.
+The Grand Challenges Scholars Program was founded at Arizona State University in 2011 and contains over 250 undergraduate students.

 Students in the Grand Challenges Scholars Program complete curricular and co-curricular experiences to achieve five competencies: Talent (research or creative project experience), Multidisciplinary, Viable Business/Entrepreneurship, Multicultural, and Social consciousness (through service learning).
 Students develop their own path to achieve these competencies while being mentored by faculty and staff throughout their undergraduate career.
-The program focuses on the 14 Grand Challenges of Engineering through the Fulton Schools of Engineering research themes of health, energy, sustainability, data, security, and education.
+Students in the program focus their experiences on the 14 Grand Challenges of Engineering through the NAE Grand Challenges for Engineering themes of health, sustainability, security, and joy of living.

 The National Academy of Engineering in 2007 brought together a panel of leading people in academia, policy, and business with the charge to identify a small number of grand challenges for engineering in the 21st century.
 This interdisciplinary group concluded that the following 14 areas would be the Grand Challenges of Engineering in the 21st century: